LunaSare/spring2023-data-science/lectures/lecture_phylogenies.md

   geom_treescale()
 ```

+- how is the timescale calculated?

+### Access Branch lengths (5 min)

+- data in `"edge.length"` is used to plot the timescale in the `small_tree` visualization
+- how is the timescale calculated in trees with no `"edge.length"`?
+- Get branching times with `branching.times()`

 #### Exercise 1: A scale for `small_tree` (10 min)

 - Plot the small tree of five species of primates and include a scale.